SoftEng-UAL/.github/profile/README.md

 The deployments have been tested using:
   - Ubuntu 24.04.4 LTS -- Docker version 29.4.0, build 9d7ad9f
-  - Windows xxx -- Docker desktop ...
+  - Windows xxx -- Docker desktop and docker version 29.3.1, build c2be9cc